rhel-labs/instruqt/podman-pods/01-step1/assignment.md

 ---
 ## Validate the environment

->For this scenario, `container-tools` which contains podman and its depenencies, has already been installed on the system.
+>For this scenario, the `container-tools` package group, which contains podman and its depenencies, has already been installed on the system.

 The feature we will be working with is specific to Podman version 4 and newer, so first let's check that podman 4.0.x or newer is installed on the system.